YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -D[ATABASE]

 * By default, MUPIP BACKUP uses -DATABASE.

 * The DATABASE qualifier is only compatible with the -[NO]NEW[JNLFILES], -ONLINE, and -RECORD qualifiers.

-* -COMPREHENSIVE is depreciated in favor of -DATABASE.
+* -COMPREHENSIVE is deprecated in favor of -DATABASE.
 For upward compatibility, MUPIP temporarily continues to support the deprecated -COMPREHENSIVE.

 **-NETtimeout**